 The final cases of both of the previous examples use wildcard patterns to cover remaining cases.
 This makes the patterns exhaustive.
 Frequently, no wildcard is needed to ensure this, because for many input types F# is able to determine whether the given set of rules is sufficient to cover all possibilities for the given shape of data.
-However, if a match is not exhaustive, a warning is given:
+However, if a match isn't exhaustive, a warning is given:

-In these cases, it may be necessary to add an extra exception-throwing clause to indicate to the F# compiler that the given inputs are not expected:
+In these cases, it may be necessary to add an extra exception-throwing clause to indicate to the F# compiler that the given inputs aren't expected:

 Nonexhaustive matches are automatically augmented by a default case where a MatchFailureException is thrown.
-We discuss exceptions in Chapter 4.
+Chapter 4 discusses exceptions.